Hery34/credit_card_displayer/README.md

 # credit_card_displayer

-A very easy-to-use package to display credit card logos, according to the card number.
+A very easy-to-use package to display credit card with the appropriate logo, according to the credit card first number

 ## Getting Started